sirin-koca/Project-RAG/README.md

 * The goal is to minimize hallucinations (incorrect or fabricated information) by grounding the responses in actual research.

 ### 2. Key Phases:
-* Data Collection & Preprocessing: Gathering research articles, preprocessing them for use in a vector database.
+* Fase 1.
+Data Collection & Preprocessing: Gathering research articles, preprocessing them for use in a vector database.
-* Model Choice, Testing & Evaluation: Testing different models to see how well they retrieve and generate responses.
+* Fase 2.
+Model Choice, Testing & Evaluation: Testing different models to see how well they retrieve and generate responses.
-* System Integration: Integrating all components like the LLM, RAG framework, vector database (Milvus), and possibly a knowledge graph (Neo4j).
+* Fase 3.
+System Integration: Integrating all components like the LLM, RAG framework, vector database (Milvus), and possibly a knowledge graph (Neo4j).
-* Chatbot Development (Backend & Frontend): Building the actual chatbot to interact with users in both English and Norwegian.
+* Fase 4.
+Chatbot Development (Backend & Frontend): Building the actual chatbot to interact with users in both English and Norwegian.
-* Testing of the final product (MVP): Pytest
+* Fase 5.
+Testing of the final product (MVP): Pytest
-* Final delivery of the product and the academic report
+* Fase 6.
+Final delivery of the product and the academic report

 ### 3. Final Deliverable: